 Sally Groves MBE

-Senior Managing Editor of Classic FM, and best-selling writer.
-Governor of Trinity Laban and Trustee of the Young Classical Artists Trust.
+Executive Vice President, Global Classics and Jazz, Universal Music.
+Former Senior Managing Editor of Classic FM.
+Best-selling writer.
+Governor of Trinity Laban.
+Trustee of the Young Classical Artists Trust.

 Dr Leanne Langley